AmeyGO/Python-Project/README.md

 # Python-Project
 Final Assignment
-This Repository has the Python Project Final Assignment
+This Repository has the Python Project Final Assignment Notebook